pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ![Achitecture Diagram](/img/arch.jpg)

-*NOTE: Github and Docker Hub are used in this workshop because they are easily accessible.
+*NOTE: Github and Docker Hub are used in this workshop because they are public and easily accessible.
 Most container image registries and git repositories would also work just fine.*

 ### Requirements

 1. A kubernetes cluster that supports Kubernetes load balancers
+1. The Kubernetes cluster must also have a default storage class
 1. TBS installed into that cluster, and is working
 2. A docker hub account
 3. A github account